 Urban modeling is a computer-based approach used to create virtual representations of cities or urban areas.
 Through these models, urban planners, architects, and developers can analyze the city's structure in detail, predict the impact of changes, and identify potential problems before physical construction.
 These models also enable the simulation of urban environments, forecasting growth, and making more informed decisions for sustainable planning.
-So, what is the role of CAD Design in urban modeling?

-This article will explore the benefits of CAD Design in urban modeling, particularly in creating realistic and informative 3D urban models that play a vital role in urban planning and development.
+This article will explore the benefits of CAD in urban modeling, particularly in creating realistic and informative 3D urban models that play a vital role in urban planning and development.

 Source: City Vision